Contents

 Overview

-This page is about my weather projects - software and hardware.
-Hardware-wise, my main focus is on instruments interfaced to Dallas 1-Wire® devices.
-My current weather may be viewed if everything is working properly!
-Please note that times quoted are for South Australia.
 My latest addition to my system is the addition of my 1-Wire® beer thermometer.
 I have also created a year-to-date rainfall report that is created when the current weather report runs (every ten minutes).

-I do the majority of my work under Linux (SuSE on most machines, Fedora on my web server.)
-Most of the applications I work with and develop are web-based, using the Perl programming language and the MySQL database.
+I do the majority of my work under Linux (SuSE on most machines,

-For any projects requiring microcontrollers (in other words, when it's quicker to use a generic board and do all the real work in software), I use Atmel AVR devices, programming in C and using the GCC compiler.
+to use a generic board and do all the real work in software), I use

 The last major revision to this page was made 2005-01-10.